kineticdata/kinetic-starter-app/README.md

 This project is meant to be a no frills starting point for kinetic app bundle development.
 The bundle exposing public pages is also a non-trivial use case that our bundle uses out of the box and introduces client-side routing into the mix.

+## Kinetic Component Library
+Kinetic data has developed the [React Kinetic Library (RKL) component library](https://components.kineticdata.com/) for use with the Kinetic Platform.
+RKL provides API and UI elements that enhances the developer experience through the use of shared components.

 ## KineticLib Component

 #### Render Props